 ST. LOUIS BASKETBALL

 St Louis High School basketball programme currently has four teams ranging from first year to sixth year.
 The teams compete in the Dublin SSA girl's league.
-The last three years have been very successful for our basketball teams winning both senior, junior and 1st year divisions in the SSA Dublin Girls' League.
+The last few years have been very successful for our basketball teams winning both senior, junior and 1st year divisions in the SSA Dublin Girls' League.
 Each team trains twice a week in the evenings after school.
-The programme has also established links with other St Louis High Schools around the country.
-Occasionally our Senior and Cadet team travel to the St Louis Secondary School in Dundalk to play a friendly match.
+Our senior team has now reached the semi-

 The programme encourages the girls to participate in all aspects of the game.
 We have girls undertaking refereeing and table official courses each year.